 Longwell Records

-After starting life as a car boot stall, Longwell Records opened its first Bristol store in Keynsham in 2016, followed by a second in Wapping Wharf in 2021.
+After starting life as a car boot stall, Longwell Records opened its store in Keynsham in 2016.
 Dig into a collection of more than 10,000 albums and look out for gigs at the shops, organised by owner Iain Aitchison who you might recognise from a cameo in The Outlaws

 Idle Hands

 Run by local DJ Chris Farrell, Idle Hands started out as a house and dubstep record label and originally opened its own record store in Stokes Croft back in 2011.
-They've since moved to a bigger home on City Road in St Pauls and are known for an excellent catalogue of 12-inch records spanning techno, house, garage, jungle and much more.
+They've since moved to a bigger home on Park Row in the city centre and are known for an excellent catalogue of 12-inch records spanning techno, house, garage, jungle and much more.

 Rough Trade